cornell-dti/trends-mono/frontend-starter-advanced/README.md

 Here's a brief technical explanation of the rest of the project:

--   `src/main.tsx`: The entry point for the app.
-React will "mount" itself within the HTML element with the ID `root` from this file.
 -   `src/App.tsx`: The root React component.
 In here, I've setup a component library, as well as routing, for you already.
 You may customize it, but you don't have to unless you know what you're doing.
 -   `src/index.css`: The global CSS file.
 You can add global styles here.